mathsclub-iiserk/mathsclub-iiserk.github.io/upcoming/_posts/2021-08-17-what-is-modern-geometry.md

 sub-fields of modern geometry, I shall give a crash course on the differential geometry of curves and surfaces.
 In particular, I hope to state Theorem Egregium, the Gauss-Bonnet theorem, and the Uniformisation theorem.

+## About the Speaker

+Dr. Vamsi P. Pingali is an Associate Professor in the Department of Mathematics, IISc Banglore.